 Great leaders effectively delegate responsibilities to competent people as a critical driver to productivity and scale.
-There is a feedback loop, the parties check-in with each other to ensure the successful completion of the work.
+There is a feedback loop, and the parties check in to ensure the successful completion of the work.

 Abdication is to relinquish responsibility or give up voluntarily.
 The act of assigning security responsibilities to someone and then avoiding efforts to ensure the work’s completion would be abdication.
 Paying your invoice each month is not a guarantee of completed work.

 The act of delegating cybersecurity to your MSP is prone to problems that lead to disastrous results.
 As MSPs fail in their duty to protect their customers, this typically becomes apparent after business disruption events occur.